SteveMilesQuant/levelUpLearning/README.md

 			* If you're just playing around, you can use mkcert localhost, as before, and browsers will just warn traffic that it's not really secure
 			* If this is production, you may want to use a real host (instead of the IP address) and get yourself a real certificate (search online)
 		* sudo service nginx restart
+	* Make it work with Google
+		* Get a non-IP domain
+			* You can get a domain through AWS
+			* If you get it through GoDaddy, follow these instructions: https://sandny.com/2019/11/23/host-godaddy-domain-with-aws-ec2/
-	* Lastly (as usual), add the necessary URIs to Google's white list (see "Set up test authentication" above)
+			* Add the necessary URIs to Google's white list (see "Set up test authentication" above)